 17. Share your schedule

 This one is a bit personal and you can go light on the details, but if you’ve got a busy week ahead of you, it doesn’t hurt to let people know.
-A lot of people will see a busy schedule and attribute a successful person to it.
+A lot of people will see a busy schedule and attribute a successful person behind it.
 It’s the busy restaurant effect.
 You see a restaurant which is always busy and you say to yourself “the food must be good here”.

 18. Reflect on the week